rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ### 1.21.371 Two or more expressions named on the preferred source of information

-<a name="1.21.371.1">1.21.371.1</a> **By same person or body**.
-If a manifestation has no collective title and the preferred source of information bears the titles of two or more individual expressions, other than supplementary matter (see [1.21.35](/DCRMR/title/Title-proper/#12135-title-proper-with-supplementary-or-section-designation-or-title)), that are contained in the manifestation, transcribe the titles of the individual expressions in the order in which they appear on the preferred source of information.
-Separate the titles by a space-semicolon-space if the works are all by the same person(s) or body (bodies), even if the titles are linked by a connecting word or phrase.
+<a name="1.21.371.1">1.21.371.1</a> If a manifestation has no collective title and the preferred source of information bears the titles of two or more individual expressions, other than supplementary matter (see [1.21.35](/DCRMR/title/Title-proper/#12135-title-proper-with-supplementary-or-section-designation-or-title)), that are contained in the manifestation, transcribe the titles of the individual expressions in the order in which they appear on the preferred source of information.
+See [Element order](/DCRMR/title/#1012-element-order) ([1.01.2.4a](/DCRMR/title/#1.01.2.4a)) for guidance on recording.
+If using ISBD punctuation, see [Prescribed punctuation](/DCRMR/general-rules/Prescribed-punctuation/) for guidance.

 >Example:
 ><CITE>Les Akanças : prologue mélo-dramatique, en un acte et en prose ; suivi Des Espagnols dans la Floride : pantomime en trois actes et à spectacle</CITE>

-<a name="1.21.371.2">1.21.371.2</a> **By different persons or bodies**.
-If the individual expressions are by different persons or bodies (or different combinations thereof), or the authorship is in doubt, precede each title other than the first by a period and one space, unless a linking word or phrase is already present.
-Precede each statement of responsibility by a space-slash-space.

 >Example:
 ><CITE>The serving-man become a queen.
 Jockey of the green.
 The lass of Richmond Hill</CITE>